IsaacBevis123/Dumb-Smart-Outlet-Timer/README.md

 <img src="./Images/interface.jpg" width="260">

 ## HTTP String Queries
 The outlet timer can also be configured by sending an http string query to the Pico, so it can be set up to be configured by an external source, such as a custom smart home installation.
-However loading settings relies on recieving a response with the loaded data to then apply, so it may take extra configurating to make that part work.
+However loading settings relies on receiving a response with the loaded data to then apply, so it may take extra configuration to make that part work.

 ### Main config queries
 The main config queries should be chained together with submit at the end.